corcorana/restingIAF/README.md

 A preliminary implementation in Python for use with [MNE-Python](https://martinos.org/mne/) is available as part of the [`philistine` package](https://gitlab.com/palday/philistine).

 ## Citation
-If this software was useful for your work, please consider citing our methods paper:
+If this software was useful for your work, please help others to discover it by citing our methods paper:

-> Corcoran, A.W., Alday, P.M., Schlesewsky, M., & Bornkessel-Schlesewsky, I. (2017).
-Towards a reliable, automated method of individual alpha frequency (IAF) quantification. bioRxiv. doi: https://doi.org/10.1101/176792
+> Corcoran, A.W., Alday, P.M., Schlesewsky, M., & Bornkessel-Schlesewsky, I. (2018).
+Toward a reliable, automated method of individual alpha frequency (IAF) quantification. *Psychophysiology*. doi: 10.1111/psyp.13064

-The current release version can also be cited:
+Current/previous release versions may also be cited:

-> Corcoran, A.W., Alday, P.M., Schlesewsky, M., & Bornkessel-Schlesewsky, I. (2017). restingIAF (version number) [Software].
-Retrieved from https://github.com/corcorana/restingIAF. [doi]
+> Corcoran, A.W., Alday, P.M., Schlesewsky, M., & Bornkessel-Schlesewsky, I. {*year*}. restingIAF {*version*} [Software].
+Retrieved from https://github.com/corcorana/restingIAF. {*doi*}

-Each version release is issued a unique doi from [Zenodo](https://zenodo.org/).
+Each release is issued a unique doi from [Zenodo](https://zenodo.org/).

 ## Current release
 `v1.0.2` [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1066004.svg)](https://doi.org/10.5281/zenodo.1066004)